microsoft/hlsl-specs/proposals/0010-vk-buffer-ref.md

     syntax vk::BufferPointer<T,A>(u).
 *   A buffer pointer can be cast to a bool.
 If so, it returns FALSE if the pointer is null, TRUE otherwise.
+*   A buffer pointer can be cast to a uint64_t.
+The cast will return the 64-bit address that the pointer points to.

 Note the operations that are not allowed: